basment/CUDA_Lessons/Monte Carlo Pi/README.md

-# Monte Carlo Simulation for Approximating Pi (GPU)
+# Monte Carlo Simulation for Approximating Pi

 This project demonstrates how to implement a Monte Carlo simulation on the GPU using CUDA to approximate the value of π (Pi).
 The project leverages GPU parallelism to efficiently simulate a large number of random points and determine how many fall within a quarter circle.